p-hzamora/FluentValidation/docs/upgrading-to-10.md

 - `IValidatorDescriptor.GetMembersWithValidators`
 - `IValidatorDescriptor.GetValidatorsForMember`

-When accessing property validators via a rule instance, you must now go via a collection of components:
+when accessing property validators via a rule instance, you must now go via a collection of components:

 ```csharp
 // Before: